ThomasToka/MarlinFirmware/README.md

 - M500 ; save configuration
 - M503 ; check if your z-offset matches
 - G28 ; home your printer
-- on the touch start autoleveling
+- on the touch start autoleveling (there is no need to do the points if your bed was level before..)
 - after autoleveling your are ready to print.

 Be carefully with your printer.
 Mine works fine.
 But this is a new build.
 So have your fingers near the power button when lowering your z-axis and starting print for the first time.